gohugoio/hugo/content/content-management/multilingual.md

 draft: false
 aliases: [/content/multilingual/,/content-management/multilingual/]
 toc: true
-wip: true
 ---

 Hugo supports multiple languages side-by-side (added in `Hugo 0.17`).
-Define the available languages in a `Languages` section in your top-level `config.toml` (or equivalent).
+You should Define the available languages in a `Languages` section in your site configuration.

 ## Configuring Multilingual Mode